ganrad/aks-aspnet-sqldb-rest/README.md

 You have now successfully tested the Claims API microservice locally on this VM.

-### D. Deploy the Azure DevOps Services Pipelines Agent
+### D. Deploy an Azure Pipelines Agent on the Linux VM
 **Approx. time to complete this section: 30 minutes**

 Use one of the options below for deploying the *Azure DevOps Services* self-hosted build agent on the Linux VM.